 Austrian brand Fronius is one of the leading manufacturers in the market when it comes to photovoltaic electronics and solar inverters and accessories.
 Fronius solar inverters are known to be efficient and reliable which makes them perfect for residential and commercial uses.
 The introduction of the brand’s SnapINverter series (Primo and Symo) was pivotal in Fronius’ emergence as a leader in solar inverters.

 When Fronius inverters encounter problems, it will be displayed as fault codes that pertain to certain problems.
 In the SnapINverter series, the common fault codes displayed are ‘state 461’ and ‘state 457’ which signify problems in the software that only needs to be updated.
 However, if the solar inverter displays fault codes other than these two, then it might mean that the whole inverter needs to be replaced.

 Fronius inverters are also accompanied by a 5-year warranty.
 Currently with an extra 5 year promotion warranty ending December 2021.

 Fronius Primo Cost

-If you are looking to replace your Fronius Primo inverter, expect to shell out between $2000 to $4000.
-These do not include other costs such as installation and labor.
+If you are looking to replace your residential Fronius Primo inverter, expect to spend between $1800 to $3000 for supply and installation.